rezataroosheh/kafka-survay/README.md

 controls the amount of time to wait for additional messages before sending the current batch.

 ### Idempotent Producer
-While a message is sent by the producer to the broker but due to some issue acknowledgment does not come back to the producer.
+Due to some issue acknowledgment does not come back to the producer while a message is sent by the producer to the broker.
 Producer retries and sends the same message again.
 The Broker sends an acknowledgment to the producer and writes the message again to the topic partition.

 ![failed ack](img/failed-ack.png)